harrietc52/tm470_tma03/Report.md

 #### Architecture

-Architecturally significant requirements (ASRs) were identified, with four characteristics stated below, including an example requirement that drives the system’s software architecture. [@open_university_architecturally_nodate]
+Architecturally significant requirements (ASRs) were identified, with four characteristics stated below, including an example requirement that drives the system’s software architecture: [@open_university_architecturally_nodate]

 * _Quality attributes_: Security non-functional requirements stated no personal data will be stored, yet other data will be stored.
 Thus, a database is required.
 * _Core features_ Core features are described by Chen et al as ‘the problem the software is trying to solve’.
 For example, the system should allow a user to create, read, update and plots (CRUD).
 * _Constraints_.
 From initial requirement gathering, an app to support both iOS and Android platforms was preferable.
 Having explore different approaches to mobile developent: web, native and hybrid (Appendix 16).
 This preference of a hybrid, places a ASR constraint, limiting the choice of Frameworks available.